-The Directors receive an attendance fee of US\$ 1,000 per meeting attended either in person or by tele-conference, together with the reimbursement of actual travel and accommodation expenses in connection with attending Board and Board Committee meetings.
-No retainer fees were paid to the Directors during 2018.
+The directors receive an attendance fee of US\$ 1,000 per meeting attended either in person or by teleconference, together with the reimbursement of actual travel and accommodation expenses in connection with attending Board of Directors and Board Committee meetings.
+No retainer fees were paid to the directors during the year.